omega8cc/boa/docs/BUILDTESTS.md

   reference `entity_reference_revisions` relationship handlers that only exist with the ERR issue-2799479 patch — without it every front page request throws `ViewsData->get()` InvalidArgumentException and the site serves 500s.
-- **commerce** — commerce_kickstart enables Composer security-advisory blocking, which
+- **commerce** — commerce_kickstart enables Composer security-advisory blocking itself
-  refuses advisory-affected core/deps; disable it (`policy.advisories.block false`) for the test build.
+  (current Composer also blocks by default), which refuses advisory-affected core/deps;
+  every distro build that resolves turns it off (`policy.advisories.block false`; varbase installs from upstream's lock, which Composer does not filter) and the audit records what shipped instead (see "Advisories: audited, not blocked").
 - **thunder** — `thunder/thunder-project` (the template) versions independently (e.g. 5.0.0)
   from the actual distribution `thunder/thunder-distribution` (e.g. 8.4.4); name by the latter.
 - **cms** — drupal_cms's post-update-cmd cleanup script exits non-zero; run its drush